Shah Alam: History

 Expansion of Shah Alam's municipal borders since gazettement as state capital in 1978.

-Malaysia grew rapidly after its independence in 1957 under its second Prime Minister, Allahyarham Tun Abdul Razak Hussein.
+Malaysia grew rapidly after its independence in 1957 under its second Prime Minister, Tun Abdul Razak Hussein.
 Shah Alam was once known as Sungai Renggam and was noted for its rubber and oil palm estates.
-Later, the same area was identified as Batu Tiga prior to Malaysian independence, and has been a centre of rubber and palm oil trade for centuries.
+Later, the same area was identified as Batu Tiga prior to Malaysian independence, and has been a centre of rubber and palm oil trade for many years.
 The Sungai Renggam Plantation was earmarked for the development of a township by the Selangor government in 1973, and under the recommendations of Vlado Antolic, a town planning advisor from the United Nations, chose the present site strategically located between Kuala Lumpur and Port Klang.

 Its current name was chosen by the then state Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah, after his late father Sultan Alam Shah.
 Many other monuments, buildings and even a street are named after the late Sultan.
 Shah Alam was opened in 1974 with the purpose of making it the new administrative centre of Selangor, replacing Kuala Lumpur which was made a Federal Territory on 1 February 1974.
 With the consent of the Sultan, Shah Alam was proclaimed the capital of Selangor on 7 December 1978 with an initial area of 41.68 km^{2}, and administered by a municipal council.